 - Sleep hallucinations – imagined events that seem real.
 Usually visual, but may include sound, touch, taste, and smell.

 Sleep-related breathing disorders

-Sleep-related breathing disorders are breathing problems that occur during sleep.9-10
+Sleep-related breathing disorders are breathing problems that occur during sleep.9-13

-- Central sleep apnea – a temporary stop in breathing during sleep.
+- Central sleep apnea – a temporary stop or lessening in breathing during sleep.
 Usually caused by a problem in the heart or brain, not a block of the airway.

 - Obstructive sleep apnea – a temporary stop in breathing during sleep caused by tissue blocking the airway.
 Causes heavy snoring, choking, and gasps while sleeping.

-- Sleep-related hypoventilation disorders – low blood oxygen levels during sleep from shallow breathing
+- Sleep-related hypoventilation – low blood oxygen levels during sleep from shallow, slow, or obstructed (partly blocked) breathing

 - Snoring – a loud or harsh sound made while breathing as you sleep.
 May be a sign of a sleep disorder such as sleep apnea.